Patrick Higginbotham

-Patrick Errol Higginbotham (born December 16, 1938) is an American judge and lawyer who serves as a Senior United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
+Patrick Errol Higginbotham (born December 16, 1938) is an American judge and lawyer who serves as a senior United States circuit judge of the United States Court of Appeals for the Fifth Circuit.

 Background and education

-Judge Higginbotham was born in McCalla, Alabama to George and Ann Higginbotham (née Tumlin).
+Higginbotham was born in McCalla, Alabama, to George and Ann Higginbotham (née Tumlin).
 The youngest of three, Higginbotham showed academic promise early in life.

 Higginbotham received a Bachelor of Arts degree from the University of Alabama in 1960, attending on a tennis scholarship offered to him by then-Athletic-Director Paul "Bear" Bryant and serving as the team captain.
 He finished college and law school in just five years and received in 1961 a Bachelor of Laws from the University of Alabama School of Law at Tuscaloosa, where he also met Elizabeth, his eventual wife of 52 years.

 Career

 He was in the United States Air Force, JAG Corps from 1961 to 1964.
 He then joined Coke & Coke in Dallas, Texas from 1964 to 1975, where he primarily worked in antitrust litigation.
 He was an adjunct professor of constitutional law at the Southern Methodist University School of Law in 1976.